How To Lace Running Shoes

 • Tie up the shoe as usual.

-Wide forefoot lacing can allow for more space for the forefoot and in the toe box of your running shoe.
+Wide forefoot lacing can allow allow for more space for the forefoot and in the toe box of your running shoe.

 Steps: